On longest increasing subsequences in words in which all multiplicities are equal: Introduction and statement of results

-In the probabilistic context \eqref{Poissonized} may be useful in a subsequent asymptotic analysis of the probabilities $\operatorname{Prob}\left(L_{n,r}(w)\leq d\right)$ as $n \to \infty$ and $d \to \infty$ simultaneously, possibly via the Toeplitz--Fredholm techniques of \cite{BOO} combined with the de-Poissonization lemma of \cite{J}. \end{remark}
+In this probabilistic context, the formula \eqref{Poissonized} may turn out to be useful in a subsequent asymptotic analysis of the probabilities $\operatorname{Prob}\left(L_{n,r}(w)\leq d\right)$ as $n \to \infty$ and $d \to \infty$ simultaneously, possibly via the Toeplitz--Fredholm techniques of Borodin, Okounkov, and Olshanski \cite{BOO}, combined with Johansson's de-Poissonization lemma \cite{J}. \end{remark}

-{\bf Outline.} In Sec.~\ref{sec:schur} an integral representation of $g^{(r)}_{\lambda}$ is given in terms of the Schur polynomial $s_{\lambda}$ associated to the partition $\lambda$, which in turn leads to an integral formula for $A_{d+1,r}(n)$.
-Gessel's general Toeplitz determinant for length-restricted Cauchy--Littlewood-type sums over partitions is recalled in Sec.~\ref{sec:gessel} and it is employed to complete the proof of Theorem~\ref{thethm}.
-In Sec.~\ref{sec:calculations} we illustrate how the abstract generating function can be used in practice to calculate $A_{d+1,r}(n)$ for small values of $d,r$ and $n$ by using standard symbolic computer algebra packages.
+{\bf Outline.} In Sec.\ \ref{sec:schur} an integral representation of $g^{(r)}_{\lambda}$ is given in terms of the Schur polynomial $s_{\lambda}$ associated with the partition $\lambda$, which in turn leads to an integral formula for $A_{d+1,r}(n)$.
+Gessel's general Toeplitz determinant for length-restricted Cauchy--Littlewood-type sums over partitions is recalled in Sec.\ \ref{sec:gessel} and it is employed to complete the proof of Theorem \ref{thethm}.
+In Sec.\ \ref{sec:calculations} we illustrate how the abstract generating function can be used in practice to calculate $A_{d+1,r}(n)$ for small values of $d$, $r$, and $n$ by using standard symbolic computer algebra software.

-{\bf Acknowledgements.} The author is grateful to Marco Bertola for his interest in this project and helpful discussions, and, in particular, for pointing out the alternative scalar product interpretation \eqref{main_formula_scalar}.
-Thanks also to Doron Zeilberger for his encouragement and kind feedback on a previous version of this manuscript, along with a donation to the OEIS in the name of the author.
-The present work is supported in part by the \emph{Fonds de recherche du Qu\'ebec - Nature et technologies} (FRQNT) via the research grant \emph{Matrices Al\'eatoires, Processus Stochastiques et Syst\`emes Int\'egrables}.
-The author acknowledges the excellent working conditions at Concordia University and at the Centre des Recherches Math\'ematiques (CRM).